hcp-uw/algo-visualizer/README.md

 # algo-visualizer

-main files are App.js and index.js \n use npm start in terminal to launch page in browser
+main files are App.js and index.js \

+use npm start in terminal to launch page in browser